-You can have items placed on reserve by filling out and returning the Reserves Request Form to the circulation department at the Main Library, any of the branch libraries or email it to firstname.lastname@example.org.
+You can have items placed on reserve by filling out the Course Reserves Request Form.

 It takes 2-3 business days to process reserve requests for NDSU or instructor owned materials and 5+ business days to order and process tri-college requests.
 Requests submitted 2 weeks before or after the first day of classes will take longer to process.